maxim5/hyper-engine/hyperengine/examples/README.md

  exploring different variations of the CNN design to get good accuracy for the CIFAR-10 dataset (state-of-the art accuracy would require a bit more efforts - in the next examples).
- - [**Exploring architectures of All Convolutional Nets for CIFAR-10 dataset**](2_3_all_conv_net_cifar.py): exploring different variations of the all-conv-nets, which achieve state-of-the-art accuracy with few parameters and computational costs.
+ - [**Exploring architectures of All Convolutional Nets for CIFAR-10 dataset**](2_3_all_conv_net_cifar.py): exploring different variations of the fully convolutional nets (FCNN), which achieve state-of-the-art accuracy with few parameters and computational costs.
  See ["Striving for Simplicity: The All Convolutional Net"](https://arxiv.org/abs/1412.6806) paper for details.